solab-ntu/kriging/README.md

 # kriging

-The implementation of the Kriging model with Python3 by NTU ME SOLab.
+The implementation of the Kriging model by variogram fitting.

 ## Examples